 - Visit only with members of your household and please follow all group size limits

-- Only visit the property if you know it well and know you can keep your distance from other visitors
+- Visit a property you know well and know you can keep your distance from other visitors

-- Be sure you are not crossing through provincial or municipal parks, trails or other private lands, unless there is clear guidance allowing you to do so
+- Be sure you are not crossing through other private lands unless there is clear guidance allowing you to do so

 - Beach properties remain closed by provincial restrictions